 When I chose to work in equine facilitated learning I had no expectations that Arthur, William and Harry who have been with me since they were foals (2004/2005) would choose to come on this adventure with me, but they did.
 This work doesn't suit all horses or ponies, so to be working with three horses that I have trained and hung out with they were foals is extraordinary.
 Arthur, I bred, (I was the midwife at his birth, and like wise his mother, and his grandmother was with me from the age of 8 until she was 29 years old).
 William and Harry, (two New Forest ponies came to me at six months old and I have been learning from about 6 generations of their ancestors since I was a child).
 Arthur and William are now 15 years old and Harry is 14, experiencing their growth and development with clients is awesome and amazing.
 In the summer of 2017 Honey joined us, she is a second cousin of William and Harry's and aged just 6 years old, she brings both youth and many female charms to the herd!Horse Reunion Video

-Before starting Adventures with Horses, I spent 6 years (2009 - 2015) studying, working and volunteering in equine assisted learning and therapy.
-I work with various models, including the European Association for Horse Assisted Education and Equine Assisted Growth and Learning Association.
+Before starting Awareness with Horses, I spent 6 years (2009 - 2014) studying, working and volunteering in equine assisted learning and therapy.

-I am in the final stages of studying towards an advanced diploma in humanistic integrative counselling specialising in gestalt, I am a BACP student member and abide by the ethical framework for good practice in counselling and psychotherapy.
-Until the autumn of 2019 I will be running low cost equine assisted counselling as part of my work placement.
+I am a qualified Counsellor with an advanced diploma in integrative humanistic counselling specialising in gestalt, I am a BACP and abide by the ethical framework for good practice in counselling and psychotherapy.

 I am a professional coach and member of the ICF and bide by their code of ethics.
-I am presently working towards ICF accreditation, I have a ILM qualification in coaching and Mentoring, and a diploma in NLP.
+I also have a ILM qualification in coaching and Mentoring, and a diploma in NLP.

 ... and if you would like to join our team or get involved in other ways please click here There are six different options we can offer you…